ITenthusiasm/react-formatted-inputs/README.md

     lastValidValue = value;
   }

-  return function (input: HTMLInputElement | null): void {
+  return function (reactRef: typeof input): void {
-    if (!input) return;
+    if (reactRef !== null) {
+      input = reactRef;
       input.pattern = pattern.toString().slice(1, -1); // Strip the leading and ending forward slashes
       input.addEventListener("beforeinput", handleBeforeInput as EventListener);
       input.addEventListener("input", handleInput as EventListener);
+    } else {
+      input?.removeEventListener("beforeinput", handleBeforeInput as EventListener);
+      input?.removeEventListener("input", handleInput as EventListener);
+      input = null;
+    }
   };
 }

 export default useFormat;
 ```

 I call these... **React Actions**.
-(Did that give you a strong reaction? :smirk:)
+(Did that give you a strong reaction? 😏)

-Basically, I take advantage of the HTMLInputElement reference that React exposes, and I hook up all the useful handlers that I need to get the formatting job done.
+Basically, I take advantage of the `HTMLInputElement` reference that React exposes, and I hook up all the useful handlers that I need to get the formatting job done.
 Because the `ref` prop that React exposes accepts a function that acts _on_ the DOM element, I'm actually able to create this re-usable utility function that you see above.
 I'm even able to update meaningful HTML attributes, such as [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern)!

-Because the `input` reference (`ref`) can be `null` at the very start of the `input`'s life, I do need a single null check.
-But that isn't a big deal.
-Everything gets registered correctly after the `input` is properly loaded into the DOM.
+Notice that — just as with Svelte Actions — we have to take responsibility for cleaning up the event listeners in our React Actions.
+[According to the React docs](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs):

+> React will call the `ref` callback with the DOM element when the component mounts, and call it with `null` when it unmounts.
+Refs are guaranteed to be up-to-date before `componentDidMount` or `componentDidUpdate` fires.

+Thus, in our function, we're making sure to _add_ the event listeners when the react reference exists (i.e., during mounting), and _remove_ the event listeners when the `reactRef` is `null` (i.e., during unmounting).

 Note: You probably noticed that this time I'm adding an `oninput` handler instead of an `onchange` handler to the input element.
 This is intentional, as _there is a difference between `oninput` handlers and `onchange` handlers in the regular JavaScript world_.
 See [this Stackoverflow question](https://stackoverflow.com/questions/17047497/difference-between-change-and-input-event-for-an-input-element).
 Most well-known frontend frameworks like Vue and Svelte respect this difference (thankfully).
 Unfortunately, [React does not](https://github.com/facebook/react/issues/3964).
 And since our function is using _raw JS_ (not React), we have to use the regular `oninput` handler instead of an `onchange` handler (which is a good thing).
 This article is not intended to fully explain this React oddity, but I encourage you to learn more about it soon if you aren't familiar with it.
 It's pretty important.
 (That React GitHub link I just gave you is a good start.)

-## What Are the Benefits to This?
+# What Are the Benefits to This?

 This is **game changing**!
 And for a few reasons, too!

-**First**, it means that we don't run into the issues I mentioned [in my first article about using controlled inputs](https://github.com/ITenthusiasm/react-uncontrolled-inputs).
+**First**, it means that we don't run into the issues I mentioned [in my first article about using controlled inputs](https://medium.com/you-dont-need-all-that-react-state-in-your-forms-a2c38b8e21d5).
 This means we reduce code redundancy, remove unnecessary re-renders, maintain code and skills that are _transferrable between frontend frameworks_, and more!

 **Second**, we have a _re-usable_ solution to our formatting problem.
 Someone may say, "Couldn't we have added re-usability via components?"
 And the answer is yes.
 However, in terms of re-usability, I prefer this approach over creating a custom hook or creating a re-usable component.
 Regarding the former, it just seems odd to use hooks for something so simple.
 The latter option can get you in trouble if you want more freedom over how your inputs are styled.
-(Plus, if you aren't using TypeScript, then redeclaring ALL the possible HTMLInputElement attributes as props would be a huge bother.)
+(Plus, if you aren't using TypeScript, then redeclaring ALL the possible `HTMLInputElement` attributes as props would be a huge bother.)
 So much for "re-usability".
 Also, both of those approaches are very framework specific, and they still leave you with unnecessary re-renders in one way or another. _React Actions_ remove the re-rendering problem without removing re-usability.
 They're the best way to go for re-usability and efficiency.

 **Third**, _we unblock our event handlers_.
 What do I mean?
 Well, unlike Svelte, React doesn't allow you to [define multiples of the same event handler](https://svelte.dev/repl/91a053c1a3ed4aa3ac73b0b0518bf20e?version=3.29.4) on a JSX element.
 So once you take up a handler, that's it.
 Sure, you can _simulate_ defining multiple handlers at once by doing something like this: